3mdeb/conferences/2023/QubesOSsummit/tailoring_your_qubes_os_environment_a_developer_guide_to_leveraging_saltstack.md

   - you don't want version control nor keys in dom0, that's why changes have to be synced to dev VM
   - archive scripts and copy to vm designated to development
+  - when in development vm:
+    - unpack archive,
-  - when in development vm, unpack archive, fetch changes just in case your introduced some changes, checkout on branch commit changes and rebase based on newest top of tree, push changes
+    - fetch changes just in case you introduced some changes on other machine,
+    - checkout on branch commit changes and rebase based on newest top of tree,
+    - push changes

 ---